Melvin Levett

-Melvin Levett (born April 25, 1976) is a former American basketball player and American high school basketball coach for the Winton Woods High School Warriors.
+Melvin Levett (born April 25, 1976) is an American former basketball player and high school basketball coach for the Winton Woods High School Warriors.
 As a shooting guard he was drafted by the Detroit Pistons and then later traded to the Los Angeles Lakers organization, though he never appeared in a regular season NBA game.
 He played collegiately for Cincinnati.
 While in college, he set the University of Cincinnati single-game record for three-point field goals when he made 10 against Eastern Kentucky.